varnitarastogi/Gene-Activity-for-Breast-Cancer/README.md

 # Gene-Activity-for-Breast-Cancer

-To classify the sample for PgRstatus
+## To classify the sample for PgRstatus

 Algorithms used:
-SVC
+SVC,
-XGBClassifier
+XGBClassifier,
 KNClassifier